jyeung79/programmingNotes/Algorithms/DataStructures/README.md

 Sorting can make certain problems easier to understand and solve when the input is sorted.
 However, it may not be clear at first what should be sorted.

-Sorting is not appropriate when <= O(n) algorithm is possible.
+Sorting is not appropriate when ```<= O(n)``` algorithm is possible.
 Sometimes sorting can obsfuscate the problem.

 ### 2. Recursion

-Recursive function consists of base cases and calls to the same functino with different arguements Appropriate scenarios may include:
+Recursive function consists of base cases and calls to the same function with different arguements.

+Appropriate scenarios may include:

 - Searching
 - Enumeration
 - Divide-And-Conquer
 - Decomposing a complex problem into a set of similar smaller instances

 ### 3. Divide-And-Conquer

 Decomposes a problem into 2 or more smaller independent subproblems until it gets to instances where they are simple enough to be solved directly.
 Afterwards the results are then combined all together.

-Q: How is this different from recursion?
+#### Q: How is this different from recursion?

-Divide-and-conquer is usually implemented with recursion however, recursion is more general and subproblems do not have to be the same form
+> Divide-and-conquer is usually implemented with recursion however, recursion is more general and subproblems do not have to be the same form

-ie) 21 Triomino in a 8 x 8 Mboard with a top-left square piece gone.
+> ie) 21 Triomino in a 8 x 8 Mboard with a top-left square piece gone.
 Subproblem with the top left square missing is different from others with a smaller n x n board.

 ### 4. Dynamic Programming